Philadelphia Chinatown Development Corporation Key Staff

 John W. Chin – Executive Director

-John William Chin is the Executive Director of the Philadelphia Chinatown Development Corporation (PCDC), a 501(c)(3) nonprofit organization offering affordable housing, affordable parking, commercial development, referral services, translation services, and notices of educational, employment, and financial assistance opportunities.
-PCDC is believed to be the oldest Asian community development corporation in the country.
-Prior to PCDC, he was an international equities trader and the director of trading operations for RRAM.
-Mr. Chin is a graduate of Drexel University, where he received a degree in Business Administration and Management Information Systems.
+John William Chin is the Executive Director of PCDC, where he oversees all projects and programs.
 He is a native of Chinatown, Philadelphia and attended Holy Redeemer School and Friend Select School.
-He has been a longtime volunteer with the Holy Redeemer Chinese Catholic Church and School.
-He serves on the Board of several nonprofit organizations including the Philadelphia Association of Community Development Corporations, and is a member of National Coalition for Asian Pacific American Community Development (National CAPACD).
+He serves on the Board of several nonprofit organizations including the Philadelphia Association of Community Development Corporations, Friends Select School, and PHL Diversity.
+He is a board member of the Mayor’s Office of Economic Opportunity and is a member of National Coalition for Asian Pacific American Community Development (National CAPACD).
 He is committed to the preservation and growth of Chinatown for new immigrants, as it was a gateway to success for his family.
+In his spare time, he enjoys crime procedurals, basketball and cooking for his family.

 Rachel Mak – Deputy Director